Hurwa134/Hurwa134.github.io/blog.md

 ## Research for Tompkins Square Park Location

 We chose Tompkins Square Park on the Lower East Side as the location for our project.
-The park has a rich social history; Since its beginnings in the 19th century, Tompkins Square Park has served as a home for New Yorker’s to voice their political dissent.
+The park has a rich social history; Since its beginnings in the 19th century, Tompkins Square Park has served as a home for New Yorkers to voice their political dissent.
 In 1857 and 1875 residents protested job scarcity and the poor economy.
 In the 1980’s and 90’s, local residents protested gentrification.

 ![img](img/PD1.png)